Oh, Paris! I can't wait! Hold up there. Are you really excited to spend

 , you want to be sure to buy your tickets ahead!

-Paris City Tour, Lunch at the Eiffel Tower and Versailles Skip the Line Audio Guided Tour
+Paris City Tour, Eiffel Tower Lunch and Versailles Audio-Guided Tour

 The main sites and attractions are worth seeing, but remember, everyone else may be heading to the same place as you on this Paris Valentine’s Day 2019.
 Plan to visit the main sights on a less busy day of the year.